dansup/php-activitystreams/README.md

 [![Software License][ico-license]](LICENSE.md)

+** This package is in active development, this is not a complete implementation of ActivityStreams 2.0 **

-An activitystreams 2.0 php package
+An activitystreams 2.0 php package.

 ## Install